 Stock-Based Compensation.
-In connection with the grant of stock options to employees in fiscal 2001, fiscal 2002, and in fiscal 2003 through our initial public offering in June 2003, we recorded an aggregate of \$14.3 million in deferred stock-based compensation.
+In connection with the grant of stock options to employees in fiscal 2001, fiscal 2002, and fiscal 2003 through our initial public offering in June 2003, we recorded an aggregate of \$14.3 million in deferred stock-based compensation.
 These options are considered compensatory because the fair value of our stock determined for financial reporting purposes is greater than the fair value determined on the date of the grant.
-As of December 27, 2003, we had an aggregate of \$11.2 million of deferred stock-based compensation remaining to be amortized.
-This deferred stock-based compensation balance will be amortized as follows: \$2.4 million during fiscal 2004; \$4.0 million during fiscal 2005; \$3.7 million during fiscal 2006; and \$1.1 million during fiscal 2007.
-We are amortizing the deferred stock-based compensation on a straight-line basis over the vesting period of the related options, which is generally four years.
+As of December 27, 2003, we had an aggregate of \$7.9 million of deferred stock-based compensation remaining to be amortized.
+This deferred stock-based compensation balance will be amortized as follows: \$3.1 million during fiscal 2004; \$2.7 million during fiscal 2005; \$1.5 million during fiscal 2006; and \$591,000 during fiscal 2007.
+We are amortizing the deferred stock-based compensation on a straight-line basis from the date of grant through the vesting period of the related options, which is generally four to five years.
 For options granted to employees to date, the amount of stock-based compensation amortization to be recognized in future periods could decrease if options for which deferred but unvested compensation has been recorded are forfeited.
+Stock based compensation expenses have been classified to the income statement expense category consistent with the category where related employee expenses are classified.
+We have restated our consolidated financial statements for fiscal 2001, 2002 and 2003 to reflect the adjustments related to amortization of deferred stock-based compensation and the figures contained in this paragraph reflect such adjustments.
+See Note 14 of the Notes to Consolidated Financial Statements included in this Form 10-K/A.